The parish of Wootton has a modern heritage dating back to medieval times but there is an earlier history as well.

 Until the 20th century, practically everyone in Wootton and Boars Hill made a living from the fields which stretched from the parish boundary with Dry Sandford to the foot of Boars Hill ridge.
 The heathland on the top of the ridge was used for grazing sheep.
 Hay could not be grown satisfactorily in Wootton, and had to be grown and fetched from meadowland near Donnington Bridge, and carted up Hinksey Hill to Wootton.

 19th Century to Present

-The turn of the 20th century saw great changes on Boars Hill, when many large houses and gardens were built.
+The turn of the 20th century saw great changes on Boars Hill when many large houses and gardens were built.
 Residents like Sir Arthur Evans, the archaeologist, and Lord Berkeley transformed the appearance of Boars Hill with their tree planting and development.
-See how Wootton Parish changed in the 19th and 20th Century by viewing historical maps of Wootton Parish in the 19th and 20th Century.
+See how Wootton Parish changed in the 19th and 20th Centuries by viewing historical maps of Wootton Parish in the 19th and 20th Century.

 Sir Arthur Evans became interested in the local Scout troop and in 1914 built a Scout hall within his l00 acre Youlbury estate, 70 of which were used for scouting purposes.
 The army and airforce used the estate during the Second World War and in 1947 the Scout HQ bought 36 acres.